astropy/astropy-APEs/APE19.rst

 Decision rationale
 ==================

-Following discussion and comments on GitHub in the [APE pull request](https://github.com/astropy/astropy-APEs/pull/72), this APE was accepted by the Coordinating Committee after community consensus was reached.
+Following discussion and comments on GitHub in the `APE pull request <https://github.com/astropy/astropy-APEs/pull/72>`_, this APE was accepted by the Coordinating Committee after community consensus was reached.